-Have the candidates create prayer cards that they can use for prayer and reflection in preparation for Confirmation.
+Have students create prayer cards that they can use for prayer and reflection in preparation for Confirmation.

-- Distribute drawing paper and colored pencils. - Have each candidate fold the drawing paper in half horizontally. - Instruct them to create a prayer card that features artwork as well as an original prayer. - Encourage the young people to reflect on what they have learned in this unit and to incorporate it into their artwork and prayer. - Have the candidates take their prayer cards home and pray the prayers they have written as part of their Confirmation preparation.
+- Distribute drawing paper and colored pencils. - Have each student fold the drawing paper in half horizontally. - Instruct them to create a prayer card that features artwork as well as an original prayer. - Encourage the students to reflect on what they have learned in this unit and to incorporate it into their artwork and prayer. - Have the candidates take their prayer cards home and pray the prayers they have written as part of their Confirmation preparation